 Literally, the easiest sisig recipe you'll ever make!
-No charcoal grilling needed and uses the simplest ingredients.
+No charcoal grilling is needed and uses the simplest ingredients.
 The bits of pork belly are slathered in a citrusy, savory, spicy sauce topped with raw onions, and calamansi.
 It's the perfect "pulutan" for happy hour nights and a good addition to your weekly menu!
 I mean why not?

 There are two ways to use pork belly for sisig.
 Both methods are easy and require less effort compared to the traditional process of charcoal grilling.

 - Make it from scratch - boil strips of pork belly in water until tender.
 The cooking time depends on the thickness of the meat.
 Let it air dry for a few minutes then season with salt.
 Pan-fry in hot oil until crisp.
 You can also oven-fry to avoid splatters.
 Check out my Oven-fried Lechon Kawali recipe here.

 - Use leftovers - got any leftover Lechon or fried pork?
 Make it into sisig!
 It's as simple as that!

-Once the pork belly is cooked, cut it into bits of pieces and slather the seasonings and spices.
+Once the pork belly is cooked, cut it into bits and pieces and slather the seasonings and spices.
 See the recipe card for the complete procedure.

 Traditional sisig is made of pig head specifically snouts, pig ears, jowls, cheeks, and (believe it or not) pig brains.
 If you're not into those or if you're having a hard time sourcing such ingredients, then this recipe is just what you need!

 - Pork belly - fatty yet meaty and that's why it's perfect for sisig.
 It's available in any meat shop and easier to prepare.
 No doubt about it.

 - Spices - garlic and onions.
 I also used green chili peppers to make it extra fragrant and red chilies to make it spicy!

 - Seasonings - soy sauce and liquid seasoning.
 If you're watching your salt intake, you can use low sodium soy sauce.